Information Security Policy

 Manager Digital Libraries Systems & Services is responsible for:

-- ensuring code development and application changes comply with this policy.
+- ensuring code development and application changes meet cyber security best practices and standards.

-- ensuring this policy is applied to all information management related projects and procurement activities.
+- ensuring information security is applied to all information management- related projects and procurement activities in their branches.

 Privacy Contact Officer is responsible for:

-- managing privacy issues and applications for internal review, which may result from a breach of this policy, in accordance with the State Library’s Privacy Management Plan.
+- managing privacy issues and applications for internal review, which may result from a breach of this policy, following the State Library’s Privacy Management Plan.

 All Library staff are responsible for: